torproject/onionbalance/docs/tutorial.md

 $ onionbalance-config --hs-version v3 -n 2
 ```

+!!! note

+    The [onionbalance-config](../config.md) tool can be used to
+    quickly generate keys and config files for your Onionbalance deployment.

 After the final command you should have a `./config/config.yaml` file
 with a basic onionbalance configuration.
 The onion address of your
 frontend service can be found in the bottom of your config file.
 So if